aanakamo/cv_anne_nakamoto/index.md

 Sciences & Engineering, University of California, Santa Cruz

 `2024,25`
 **Instructor for the BMEB Bootcamp**, a two-week orientation for incoming PhD and Masters students led by the T32 Genome Sciences Fellows, Department of Biomolecular Engineering & Bioinformatics, University of California, Santa Cruz, USA.
-I co-developed and led a training program introducing new students to genome sequencing and bioinformatic analyses, allowing them to complete a full genome assembly workflow, gain experience with the research and publication process, contribute meaningful results, and build community through collaborative activities early in their graduate careers.
+- Co-developed and led a training program introducing new students to genome sequencing and bioinformatic analyses
+- Students completed a full genome assembly workflow, gained experience with the research and publication process, contributed meaningful results, and built community through collaborative activities early in their graduate careers.

 `2022,23`
 **Instructor for the Genomes and Plant Health Workshop**, Summer 2022 and 2023, one session for undergraduate students and one for high school students each summer, hosted by Ksenia Krasileva Lab, Department of Plant and Microbial Biology, University of California, Berkeley.
-A workshop designed to engage students from diverse backgrounds in genomics and data science.
-I taught a module on genomics and computational biology, and led a hands-on tutorial teaching transposable element annotation.
+- A workshop designed to engage students from diverse backgrounds in genomics and data science
+- I taught a module on genomics and computational biology, and led a hands-on tutorial teaching transposable element annotation.

 ## **Professional Activities**